 Writing Performant Spreadsheets

-Computer scientists refer to the amount of time a program takes to execute as its performance.
+Computer scientists refer to the amount of time a program takes to execute on different sizes of input as its performance.

 Spreadsheets are computer programs.
 Consequently, they are subject to the same computational limitations as other computer languages.
 Programmers in different computer languages, like Java, Python, and JavaScript, need to understand how fast their programs will run against large amounts of data.
 The same considerations hold for spreadsheet programmers.